 Also, receiving a diagnosis of “no pathogen found” is equally as valuable as receiving a disease diagnosis.
 There are lots of things that cause turfgrass quality to decline, don’t assume it has to be a disease.
 It should be noted that while we do not offer a service for a nematode assay, we do report root-knot and lance nematodes.
 They are easy to see because they are endoparasites (inside the roots) and don’t get washed away like ectoparasites (outside the roots) when we rinse soil away from roots to detect fungal pathogens.

 The chart above shows when each disease was diagnosed for bent/Poa putting green samples.
 The smallest bars usually indicate only a handful of confirmed cases, whereas the larger bars represent many confirmed cases through that time period.

-While this is the inverse of the bent/Poa chart above, this graph shows the rise of bermudagrass putting green samples over the past several years due to the industry shift towards these grasses for putting green surfaces as mentioned previously and appears to be leveling off for the most part.
+While this is the inverse of the bent/Poa chart above, this graph shows the rise of bermudagrass putting green samples over the past several years due to the industry shift towards these grasses for putting green surfaces as mentioned previously and appears to have reached a plateau for now.

 Bottom line: As you can clearly see, both bentgrass and bermudagrass continue to have their fair share of disease issues!